mahmoud/sedimental/entries/the_packaging_gradient.md

 The PEX, or Python EXecutable, is a carefully-constructed ZIP archive, with just a hint of bootstrapping.
 PEXs can be built for Linux, Mac, and Windows.
-Artifacts relies on the system Python, but unlike pip, it does not install itself or otherwise affect system state.
+Artifacts rely on the system Python, but unlike pip, it does not install itself or otherwise affect system state.
 It uses mature, [standard features][zipimport] of Python, successfully iterating on a [broadly][zipapp]-[used][superzippy] approach.